codecasupport/playbook/docs/why.md

 ## Coding California’s future

-Through the open source community fostered by Code California, the government service providers of California have a vision and guidance  that serves its people openly, into the future.
+Through the open source community fostered by Code CA Open Source, the government service providers of California have a vision and guidance  that serves its people openly, into the future.

 ## Resources